-For more than 20 years CLIR has partnered with organizations to help raise awareness about the legal and practical threats to audio and audio-visual content.
+For more than 20 years, CLIR has partnered with organizations to help raise awareness about the legal and practical threats to audio and audiovisual content.
 We supported the creation of the Library of Congress National Recording Preservation Plan in 2012 and gained valuable experience in regranting through our flagship Cataloging and Digitizing Hidden Special Collections and Archives programs.
-In 2015, we collaborated on the ARSC Guide to Audio Preservation, which is a practical introduction to caring for and preserving audio collections and is available as a free PDF download on the website.
-Through our work on these projects, CLIR came to recognize that there are unique challenges facing those performing audio and audiovisual digitization and description.
+In 2015, we collaborated on the ARSC Guide to Audio Preservation, which is a practical introduction to caring for and preserving audio collections and is available as a free pdf download on our website.